Monomee/LAB2_DBI202_SPRING2025/README.md

 These are my answers for the requirement of lab2 questions.

 They are not the most effective answers.
-If they are wwrong somewhere, contact: hoangthth12@gmail.com
+If they are wrong somewhere, contact: hoangthth12@gmail.com